Sebaldu/logging-tracing-monitoring-in-distributed-systems/README.md

 The fluentbit forwarder needs to be running on each machine you want to monitor or deploy applications on that create traces with opentelemetry.
 The process is the same as for the fluentbit aggregator.

-#### Last but not least, the hotrod application
+#### Last but not least, ServiceA and ServiceB application
-Same as with the other services.
-(Requires no .env file) The hotrod ui will be available at `http://ip_of_hotrod_host:8080` There you can generate sample traces.
+Copy the according directory to the machine that will run the application.
+In the ServiceA directory copy the .env.example file to .env and set the values for the environment variables.
+ServiceB requires no .env file.

+Run docker-compose up -d in the directory of the applications.

+Afterwards you can generate traces using the swagger ui at `http://ip_of_serviceA_host:9999/swagger/index.html`